 Sometimes something really trivial triggers off a profound strain of thought.
 And such a tiny minor event recently caused my poor brain an unexpected amount of activity.
 So much so that I’d really like to look into and research this evocative subject in greater detail.

 Have you ever wondered about coincidence?
 Have you ever wondered about the ‘butterfly effect’?
 Have you ever wondered if a minor happening affecting just one or at most two persons could have had momentous conclusions at a later date if things had gone the other way and the event never took place?

 I’m sure you must have considered such metaphysical possibilities, if only fleetingly, at some time during your life.

 For instance.
 You are walking down a London street on your way to work and a rushing man knocks into you spilling the contents of his briefcase.
 No damage done.
 You help him retrieve his bits and pieces and off he goes making suitable apologies.

 How could this minor happening possibly make a momentous difference to this man’s, and his families’ lives?
 It did however cause him to miss his train by thirty seconds so he was extremely late to work… on 7th July 2005…the day of the London bombings…

 I had planned to write about a more controversial personal experience of about 20 or so years ago but a little discovery I made just last week means this event will have to bide its time for another day.

 My father used to keep a few odds and ends in a little miniature cabinet – the type you’d find in a large doll’s house.
 This cabinet he kept on a table next to his favourite chair.
 The beautifully made little item had two small doors which when opened revealed a few compact drawers.

-Last week, for no particular reason and in the middle of doing something else, I suddenly had an overwhelming urge to inspect the little cabinet.
+Last week, for no particular reason and in the middle of doing something else, I suddenly had an overwhelming urge to inspect this cabinet.

 The bottom three drawers contained nothing of great interest… a couple of broken fountain pens and three dead watches without straps and a few small foreign coins.